 - 3. Teaching.
 Unless you are in a very large church, it will often be your job to teach the Sabbath School lesson.
-On occasion you should schedule others to teach so that there is more participation.
-You might even consider setting up a rotation plan in which many of the class members have a turn at leading the discussion.
+Your group may have a rotation plan in which many of the class members have a turn at leading the discussion.
 Skills in group process and learning styles are essential to this task. - 4.
 Building a sense of community.
-It will be your work to create an atmosphere that is friendly, comfortable and safe, where God is praised, but where no question need remain unasked.
-The goal of the young adult Sabbath School leader is to bring together a cluster of strangers and help them become a real fellowship.
+You must not be afraid to give yourself to others.
+Many older adults find young adults intimidating, usually because young adults confront adults by being able to see through their facades.
+Unless you become open to others, your leadership will lose effectiveness.
+You are not called to lead from a position of strength, as if you had all of the answers.
+Enable your group to see that you, too, struggle with problems and search for answers.
+It is only through the honest sharing of your struggles that they will be able to see Christianity as an alive and practical choice.
+They need real people, with real problems and real solutions to lead them. - 5.
+Interest in people.
 Relational skills are key in this process.
 Smiles and expressions of caring are very important!
 Even the most shy person warms to a smile.
 Some of the more gregarious ones benefit from a hug.
-In most situations, a warm handshake or touch to the shoulder to accompany the warm smile shows you care.
-You must not be afraid to be vulnerable.
-Many older adults find young adults intimidating, usually because the young are able to see through facades.
-Unless you are open and accepting in your manner, your leadership will lose effectiveness.
-You are not called to lead from a position of strength, as if you had all of the answers, but from a position of weakness.
-Admit to the group that you, too, struggle with problems and search for answers.
-It is only through the honest sharing of your struggles and how God has resolved them that others will be able to see Christianity as alive and practical. - 5.
+In most situations, a warm handshake or touch to the shoulder to accompany a warm smile shows you care. - 6.
 Commitment.
 Next to your commitment to have God's presence in every aspect of your life, the commitment you make to serve your church body is perhaps the most important one you will make.
 It is just as important as your vocational and relational commitments.
 Group members need to know that they can depend on you and that your attendance and participation will be regular.